 Alcohol Service Registration

-Alcohol service at all University events/activities and University properties is governed by OSU Standard 576-060 and MUST be registered with OSU Risk Management 21 days prior to your event.
+Alcohol service at all University events/activities and University properties is governed by University Standard 07-005 Alcoholic Beverages and MUST be registered with OSU Risk Management 21 days prior to your event.

 After submitting your registration, you will receive an email which will serve as your registration confirmation.